-A Swiss historian of art and culture, Jacob Burckhardt is best known for writingThe Civilization of the Renaissance published in 1860.
+A Swiss historian of art and culture, Jacob Burckhardt is best known for writing The Civilization of the Renaissance published in 1860.
 Burckhardt profoundly influenced historiography, by showing how to consider a topic in context.
 He insisted that to understand Renaissance painting, one must also study the music, sculpture, architecture and daily life of the period.
-By some, he’s referred to as the father of cultural history, and featured on the Swiss thousand franc banknote.
+The Swiss honor him as the father of cultural history and feature him on the Swiss thousand franc banknote.

-Technically, our version of Tisch Burckhardt gave us an opportunity to consider furniture construction assemblies and sliding joinery.
+Technically, our version of an Open Source Tisch Burckhardt gave us an opportunity to consider furniture construction assemblies and sliding joinery.
 In the largest sense, it provided a chance to reflect on Jacob Burckhardt’s multi-disciplinary approach.
 Throughout our body of work, we design our projects within a larger context.
 That might be the means of production, the environment, or society and culture.
 For Tisch Burckhardt, we considered how our tools shape our thinking, and explored a way of engaging history both digitally and virtually.

 Despite it’s simplicity, translating the 1850’s hand-crafted Tisch Burckhardt into a digital version posed some challenges.
 Chief among them was achieving the same structural stability of the original, solid hand-fabricated wood parts with digitally-fabricated flat parts cut from sheet material.
 The original desk has delicate, elegantly tapered square legs that appear to effortlessly hold up a top-heavy desk and compartments.
 The full extension of the desk drawers compounds this top-heaviness.
 The original design’s ability to resist this structural moment is not insignificant.
 How do we translate the elegance into a contemporary version made with entirely new tools and material?